 Buttondown Documentation

 Welcome to Buttondown!
-After you've read through our "Getting Started" guide, we're here to help you with your next step: transferring your subscribers from your old email platform to Buttondown.
+After you've read through our "Getting Started" guide, we're here to help you with your next step: transferring your subscribers and archives from Substack to Buttondown.

 This video shows the process of exporting data from Substack and importing it to Buttondown.